kevinmatthes/sysexits-f18/README.md

 [![](https://img.shields.io/github/license/kevinmatthes/sysexits-f18)](https://github.com/kevinmatthes/sysexits-f18)

-This project's license is **GPL-2.0** (as of June 1991).
+This project's license is **GPL-3.0**.
 The whole license text can be found in `LICENSE` in the main directory of this repository.
-The brief version is as follows:
+The brief version is as
+follows:

 > Copyright (C) 2022 Kevin Matthes
 >
-> This program is free software; you can redistribute it and/or modify
+> This program is free software: you can redistribute it and/or modify
 > it under the terms of the GNU General Public License as published by
-> the Free Software Foundation; either version 2 of the License, or
+> the Free Software Foundation, either version 3 of the License, or
 > (at your option) any later version.
 >
 > This program is distributed in the hope that it will be useful,